Chapter 8: Prevention of Illness

 “The rapid development of a child’s organ systems during embryonic, fetal, and early newborn periods makes the young more vulnerable when exposed to environmental toxicants.”[39]

-For a better understanding of how exposure to chemicals/toxins can affect children through their early development watch the video below up until 6:16:00 [39]
+For a better understanding of how exposure to chemicals/toxins can affect children through their early development watch the video below up until 6:16:00 [40]Time: 6:16 * Note that you only need to watch up to this point – the remaining refers to EPA information that is not related to Canada.Link: https://www.youtube.com/watch?v=yTijgYtmitw&t=1sCC and transcripts are provided on the YouTube site.

 As discussed in the video above children have windows of vulnerability where they are more vulnerable at specific times during human development that have been identified as higher risks to health.
-An example is during fetal development – see the fetal development chart below [40].
+An example is during fetal development – see the chart below [41].
 It shows the development of a fetus and highlights the times when the development of specific “bodily structures” are more at risk or susceptible to damage by environmental toxins.

 Fetal developmental chart showing the periods of development that are at risk to damage from environmental toxins.